dnelson86/arepo/documentation/source/parameterfile.md

   hardware configuration.
 It can also help to avoid problems due to big files for large simulations.
-Note that initial conditions may also be distributed into several files, the number of which is automatically recognised by the code and does not have to be equal to ``NumFilesPerSnapshot`` (it may also be larger than the number of processors).
+Note that initial conditions may also be distributed into several files, the number of which is automatically recognized by the code and does not have to be equal to ``NumFilesPerSnapshot`` (it may also be larger than the number of processors).